 ✅ Versatile - amazing on your favorite donuts recipe, scones, cake, cookies, cinnamon rolls, and much more.

-Butter: The fat content in butter gives this maple glaze it’s creamy consistency and cuts the sharp powdered sugar taste.
-Plus we lightly browned butter for complimentary nutty flavor.
+- Butter: The fat content in butter gives this maple glaze its creamy consistency and cuts the sharp powdered sugar taste.
+Plus we lightly brown butter for complimentary nutty flavor.
 If using unsalted butter instead of salted, just add a small pinch of salt.

 We are all about easy recipes and this maple glaze recipe is a simple recipe that's as easy as they come.